Xenomorph: Facehugger

 A facehugger is the second stage in the Alien's metamorphosis.
 It has eight long, finger-like legs, which allow it to crawl rapidly, and a long tail adapted for making great leaps.
 These particular appendages give it an appearance somewhat comparable to chelicerate arthropods such as arachnids and horseshoe crabs.

-The facehugger is a parasitoid; its only purpose is to make contact with the host's mouth for the implantation process by gripping its legs around the victim's head and wrapping its tail around the host's neck.
-Upon making contact, the facehugger administers a cynose-based paralytic to the host in order to render it unconscious and immobile.
-During a successful attachment, the facehugger will insert an ovipositor down the host's throat while simultaneously implanting a sample of Plagiarus praepotens (as depicted in Alien: The Cold Earth, Alien: Romulus, and Alien: Earth), which reprograms the host's body to grow an embryo.
-The host is kept alive, and the creature breathes for the host.
-Attempts to remove facehuggers generally prove fatal to the host, as the parasitoid will respond by tightening its tail around the host's neck, and its acidic blood prevents it from being cut away.
-In addition, its grip on the host's head is strong enough to tear the host's face off if it is forcibly removed.
+The facehugger is a parasitoid; its only purpose is to make contact with the host's mouth for the implantation process by gripping its legs around the host's head and wrapping its tail around the host's neck.
+Upon making contact, the facehugger administers a cynose-based paralytic in order to render the host unconscious and immobile.
+During a successful attachment, the facehugger will insert an ovipositor down the host's throat while simultaneously implanting a sample of Plagiarus praepotens (as depicted in Alien: Romulus and Alien: Earth), which reprograms the host's body to grow an embryo.
+The host is kept alive via the facehugger supplying oxygen.
+Attempts to remove facehuggers generally prove fatal to the host, as the facehugger will respond by tightening its tail around the host's neck, and its acidic blood prevents it from being cut away; moreover, if forcibly removed the facehugger's grip is strong enough to tear off the host's face.

 Once the Alien embryo is implanted, the facehugger will remain attached until the implant is secure, which can take anywhere from less than a minute to 16 hours.
-Once this happens, the parasite detaches, crawls away, and dies.
+Once this happens, the facehugger detaches, crawls away, and dies.
 The victim awakens with no awareness of the implantation, believing themselves to have been asleep, and appears to have a normal, healthy bodily function.

 According to AVPR: Science of the Xenomorph, a behind-the-scenes documentary on Aliens vs. Predator: Requiem, it is theorized that facehuggers may implant a viral agent that "commands" the host's cells to grow the chestburster, as opposed to an implanted embryo.
 This is an alternate explanation to horizontal gene transfer as to how the resulting xenomorph is able to adopt the characteristics of its host.